How to succeed without hurting their feelings and without damaging relationships for the future.

 Part of the problem is that we have expectations that people will change.
 They don't, we get disappointed, and consequently the problem appears to be worse.
 So by accepting that they won't change, we are already dealing with the problem!

 ...apologise!
-Now you have another advantage over the enemy.
-But don't spoil your apology with excuses.
+Now we have another advantage over the enemy.
+But don't spoil the apology with excuses.
 Make it sincere, but short.
 Then move forward.

 Negotiate with the enemy